 - The child is under age 21 or has cystic fibrosis

 - The family is within the income and asset limits

-CSHCN-SP applicants must apply for Medicaid / Medically Needy Program and Children's Health Insurance Program (CHIP) and send copies of determinations to the regional DSHS office.
+CSHCN-SP applicants must apply for Medicaid / Medically Needy Program, Medicaid Buy-In for Children (MBIC) and Children's Health Insurance Program (CHIP) and send copies of determinations to the regional DSHS office.
 If the child is NOT a U.S. citizen, a CHIP determination is not required.

 CSHCN-SP will pay for such things as: